heltonmarx/avrocat/README.md

 ### Build

-It's not necessary install [Golang](https://golang.org/dl/) to run the script, just build the container using [docker](https://www.docker.com/) with following command:
+It's not necessary to install [Golang](https://golang.org/dl/) to run the script, just build the container using [docker](https://www.docker.com/) with the following command:

 ```console
 docker build -t avrocat .